apache/trafficserver/doc/sdk/troubleshooting-tips.en.rst

 -------------------------

-The process for compiling a shared library varies with the platform used, so the Traffic Server API includes the ``tsxs`` script you can use to create shared libraries on all supported Traffic Server platforms.
+The process for compiling a shared library varies with the platform used, so the Traffic Server API includes the :program:`tsxs` script you can use to create shared libraries on all supported Traffic Server platforms.

 Example